 Cryptocurrency stocks: Some stocks provide indirect exposure to cryptocurrency due to the company's relationship to digital assets.

-Many aspects of the cryptocurrency market are still immature in ways that may pose risks for our clients and for Schwab—and U.S. regulators have not yet clarified their approach.
-When there is more regulatory guidance, you can expect Schwab to have more investment options for clients, including spot cryptocurrency trading and custody.
+Many aspects of the cryptocurrency market are still immature in ways that may pose risks for our clients and for Schwab—and while President Joe Biden signed an executive order in March 2022, outlining the U.S. government’s objectives, policies, and actions regarding cryptocurrencies, stablecoins, central bank digital currencies (CBDCs), and other digital financial instruments, it will likely be a while before U.S. regulators can clarify their approach.
+When there is more regulatory guidance, you can expect Schwab to have more investment options for clients, potentially including spot cryptocurrency trading and custody.
 If we do bring new solutions to market, you can—as always—expect them to be designed to support clients’ needs, and to be surrounded by the advice and education our clients deserve and have come to expect from us.